 "The Shanghai Jiang Wan project is currently under development with the first phase residential to be prepared for pre-sales by year end, and the second phase office park campus to be delivered for occupancy by Q1 2014.

 "Tishman Speyer has received interest from best-in class domestic and multi-national corporations who want to participate in the project, and we are evaluating all options to best maximize the long-term success of the development. "

 "Tishman Speyer is firmly committed to our Jiang Wan project, we are optimistic about the long-term outlook of the Chinese economy and we believe this is an opportune time to expand our business beyond our projects in Shanghai, Tianjin, Chengdu and Suzhou."

 According to the company's current web site, Tishman Speyer has acquired, developed and managed a property portfolio representing over $50.2 billion in total value around the globe since 1978.

 The company's web site states Tishman Speyer has managed a portfolio of assets since its inception of over 116 million square feet and more than 92,000 residential units in major metropolitan areas across the United States, Europe, Latin America and Asia.

-, Tishman Speyer's properties include such well-known icons as New York City's Chrysler Building, Rockefeller Center, and CitySpire Center.
+According to Wikipedia, Tishman Speyer's properties include such well-known icons as New York City's Chrysler Building, Rockefeller Center, and CitySpire Center.